Lee Suk-tae

-Lee Suk-tae is a Justice of the Constitutional Court of Korea, nominated by Supreme Court chief Kim Myeong-soo and appointed by President Moon Jae-in in year 2018.
-He is also an member of Venice Commission representing South Korea, from 2019.
+Lee Suk-tae is a former Justice of the Constitutional Court of Korea, nominated by Supreme Court chief Kim Myeong-soo and appointed by President Moon Jae-in in the year 2018.
+He is also a member of Venice Commission representing South Korea, from 2019.
 He is regarded as liberal, left-wing group among nine Justices of the Constitutional Court.
 He is also a South Korean cause lawyer who fought for human rights.